-PASS/NOPASS
+PASS/NO PASS

 Students may elect to take a limited number of their total program units on a P/NP basis.
-Therefore, students have the choice to take either their practicum French language course or one of their upperdivision semester content courses on a P/NP basis.
-NB: Fall Semester French language courses must be taken for a letter grade, per UCEAP policy.
+Therefore, students have the choice to take one of their program courses on a P/NP basis (i.e., French language practicum, French language semester, or one of their semester content courses).
+The Directed Study course, however, must be taken for a letter grade.